 Consider the weather you intend to be camping in.
 Because cots are most often designed with thin fabric as a sleeping surface, this leaves room for convective cooling.
 Cold air moving under the cot can suck away body heat.

-For cold weather camping an insulated cot or insulating mattress is advised when cot camping.
-Make sure to take an appropriate sleeping pad and sleeping bag in cold weather camping – even when sleeping on a cot.
+For cold weather camping an insulated cot, a sleeping pad or sleeping bag is advised when cot camping.
+Make sure to take along warm clothing to sleep in like a merino base layer for cold weather camping – even when sleeping on a cot.

 In order to maximize efficiency when traveling and storing cots, you’ll want to check how small the cot packs down.
-Most cots fold into themselves to save space.
+Most cots for camping fold into themselves to save space.

 Don’t forget to measure the trunk or back of your car to ensure your cot will fit in the car once folded up.
 To keep the cots out of sight and mind at home, check your basement, attic, closet, or other storage space for adequate room before purchasing your cot.